Planning for digitisation

-If you’re going to be building digitisation into the ongoing work of the museum (for example as part of a condition checking or conservation procedure), then it makes sense to write it into your existing Procedural Manual Template.
+How you approach the planning of your digitisation work really depends on what kind of digitisation it is.
+If you are going to be running a time-limited project to digitise an identified part of your collection, then a specific digitisation plan will almost certainly meet your needs.
+If you’re going to be building digitisation into the ongoing work of the museum (for example as part of a condition checking or conservation procedure), then it makes sense to write it into your existing procedural manual template.

 When developing a plan for your digitisation, you will need to consider some or all of the following:

 - Why are you digitising?